-During the current financial year, the Group started to invest its excess cash by acquiring debt securities.
+During the financial year ended 31 October 2022, the Group invested its excess cash by acquiring debt securities.
 The Group's debt instruments at fair value through OCI comprises solely of quoted bonds.
 The Group limits credit risk exposure by diversifying the asset allocation based on whether the debt securities are investment grade, high yield and non-rated local corporate, with the majority of the investment is pooled in high yield.
 The Group does not recognise any provision for expected credit losses on its debt instruments at fair value through OCI as it did not result in material amounts.